 When it came to editing, due to the disagreement we had experienced with AETV at the beginning of a shoot, it was decided to set up a temporary edit suite using two MII edit decks.

 Using simple cut-only edit techniques, I created a classic A roll, B roll as one would if editing film.
 The two rolls of videotape were sound and vision mixed at the now-defunct Pro-Image in South Melbourne.
 This created the 1” masters.

 Once these Masters had finished with both vision and sound mixing, release copies were made for the BBC in the UK, SBS in Australia, and converted to NTSC standard for the US.

 As Keith Floyd was originally with the BBC, there were no problems pre-selling the series, however, what we did not expect is their technical division to go through our release version with the fine-tooth comb.
 The BBC, never having used Panasonic MII before, was sceptical that our tapes were up to their high standards.

 From memory, I recall they rejected one of the tapes, in their words, “for excessive dropouts” (missing oxide on the tape resulting in vision distortion).
 I remember checking our masters and saw no such problems, a new copy was made and shipped to London.
 They also did not like Ep 10 which was shot in Singapore on Keiths' journey home so it was never screened in the UK.

-I use the same agent for another series I produced a few years later entitled “The flavours of South America”.
-Sadly, like the Floyd Masters we later found here, flavours was stored in inappropriate conditions in the UK, and subsequently junked, however, I still have the footage and all other elements of that series and will be releasing it later this year. (due for restored release in April 2021)
+I use the same agent for another series I produced a few years later entitled “The Flavours of South America”.
+Sadly, like the Floyd Masters we later found here, flavours was stored in inappropriate conditions in the UK, and subsequently junked, however, I still have the footage and all other elements of that series and will be releasing it later this year. (due for restored release in May 2021)